tdang0218-sudo/firewall-log-analysis/Charts/block-rate.md

 - Enable IDS/IPS to detect patterns in blocked traffic, which may indicate targeted attacks
 - Confirm with internal hosts inside the network to see if they are attempting outbound connections which may be causing the blocked traffic

+**Conclusion**
+---
+The 100% block rate shows us that pfSense default deny rule is working and it is protecting attacks from outside the network.
+In order to further keep a 100% block rate in the future, it would be beneficial to add new default deny rules to cover bases for new attacks.
+Continued monitoring of the block rate chart is also recommended.